Hi there! Aisha Adkins here. I am an advocate, storyteller, caregiver, and speaker based in Atlanta, Georgia.

-If you’re interested in my freelance copywriting/copy editing, public speaking, or content creation services, or if you are interested in sponsoring the new millennial caregiving platform Our Turn 2 Care, head over to the contact page to send me an e-mail.
+If you are interested in my freelance copy-writing/copy editing, public speaking, or content creation services, or if you are interested in serving on the Our Turn 2 Care board, head over to the contact page to send me an e-mail.
 I’d love to work with you!